samking314/FreesideHack_6.11/README.md

 # FreesideHack_6.11

-The problem I solved at the Freeside Hackathon no 6/11 is below:
+The problem I solved at the Freeside Hackathon on 6/11 is below:

 Sub­Diagonal Paths (prob2)